logto-io/docs/docs/docs/recipes/rbac/manage-permissions-and-roles.md

 Depending on the type of role you choose, you will be able to assign or remove users or machine-to-machine applications in the role details page.

 Click the "Users" or "Machine-to-machine apps" tab to view the users or apps assigned to the role.
-To add a user or app to the role, click the "Assign users" or "Assign applications" button in the top right corner.
+To add user(s) or app(s) to the role, click the "Assign users" or "Assign applications" button in the top right corner.

 To remove a user or app from the role, click the trash bin icon in the very right of the row.